Common signs of losing campaigns

 If you don't have a system that at least ranks your Republican precincts from top to bottom, you're inviting tragedy. ()

 Without one you cannot replicate the personal contact so crucial to victory in a close race.
 You can't do it all with Excel.
-Nor can you do it with .
+Nor can you do it solely with the .

 Missing the boat

-In some states people are voting early.
-If yours is one of the 29 states with no-fault absentee or early voting, you should consultThe Democrats are heavily prepared but Republicans generally don't seem like they've quite caught up.
+If yours is one of the growing list of states with no-fault absentee or early voting, you should consultThe Democrats are heavily prepared but Republicans generally don't seem like they've quite caught up.

 lose because of misplaced confidence that someone else would come to